 After three years of preparation, our SAMM project team has delivered version 2 of SAMM!
-OWASP SAMM (Software Assurance Maturity Model) is the OWASP framework to help organizations assess, formulate, and implement, through our self-assessment model, a strategy for software security they can be integrated into their existing Software Development Lifecycle (SDLC).
+OWASP SAMM (Software Assurance Maturity Model) is the OWASP framework to help organizations assess, formulate, and implement, through our self-assessment model, a strategy for software security they can integrate into their existing Software Development Lifecycle (SDLC).
 The new SAMM v2 consists of the following components: The SAMM Model overview and introduction, explaining the maturity model in detail A Quick-start Guide with different steps to improve your secure software practice An updated SAMM Toolbox to perform SAMM assessments and create SAMM roadmaps A new SAMM Benchmark initiative to compare your maturity and progress with other similar organizations and teams What’s changed with SAMM v2?

 SAMM v2 community launch!
 After three years of preparation, our SAMM project team has delivered release 2 of SAMM!
 First, we’re releasing SAMM v2 to the OWASP community and then plan our public release for mid-January 2020.
 We value your feedback and questions.
 To contribute, do one of the following, in decreasing order of preference: add issues to our SAMM Github repository Complete the Google form per issue Start a discussion on our #project-samm Slack channel on OWASP.